OceanApocalypse/.github/CONTRIBUTING.md

-# Contribution Guideline for OceanApocalypseStudios Projects
+# Contribution Guideline for Ocean Apocalypse Projects
 We would like to thank you for your interest in contributing to our open-source projects.

-At OceanApocalypseStudios, we're focused on OSS-first software, but, as a duo, it's hard to maintain all of our repositories.
+At Ocean Apocalypse, we're focused on FOSS-first software, but, as a small organization, it's hard to maintain all of our repositories.
 That way, we value contributions a lot.

 Below, you'll find instructions on how to contribute, ensuring respect and effectiveness.